Liverpool - Leicester: How to watch, start time, team news, prediction, odds

 Jurgen Klopp’s Liverpool side could be without as many as eight first-team regulars for the massive clash with former Reds boss Brendan Rodgers, after a tumultuous last 11 days: Mohamed Salah tested positive for COVID-19 while on Egypt duty; Joe Gomez underwent surgery for a knee tendon injury suffered on England duty; Trent Alexander-Arnold picked up a calf injury in Liverpool’s final game before the international break; captain Jordan Henderson was subbed off at halftime for England and returned to Liverpool for scans; Andrew Robertson was unavailable for Scotland’s final game this week after picking up a knock.
 All of that, plus Virgil can Dijk’s torn ACL, will leave Klopp with plenty of headaches as Sunday approaches.

-Speaking of injuries, Leicester is a side on the mend and slowly moving toward a return to full strength with positive news regarding the recoveries of a vitally important first-team trio: Wilfred Ndidi, Wesley Fofana and Ricardo Pereira — all three are unofficially considered questionable.
-Their potential returns would give Rodgers his full complement of players from which to pick his team, with the lone and very important exception of center back Caglar Soyuncu.
+Speaking of injuries, Leicester is a side on the mend and slowly moving toward a return to full strength with positive news regarding the recoveries of a vitally important first-team trio: Wilfred Ndidi, Wesley Fofana and Ricardo Pereira — though only Fofana is ready for Sunday.

 [ MORE: How to watch PL in the USA ]